-Here at living in nobility, I've never tried to paint the world as all royal roses and peaceful palaces, or at least that's never been my intent.
-My hearts desire has been to paint the world through the perspective of God's heart toward husbands and wives because when the world has gone mad, his view is the only real source of peace if we want to maintain our palace.
+Because being honest and expressing personal struggles builds real life connections.
+Our hearts desire is to paint the world through the perspective of God's heart when it comes to doing marriage.
+When it seems the world has gone mad, God's view is the only real source of peace if we want to maintain our palace.

 If you need inspiration to put on your armor, copy and paste this link in your browser and watch.
 It inspired us for battle: